atharvabhakane/mcp-llamaIndex/level-1/README.md

 ## 🖼️ Visual Example: Using the MCP Calculator Tool

 ![MCP Calculator Example](../Images/Screenshot%202025-07-09%20201953.png)

 *This shows the use of the MCP calculator tool to compute 3+4, including the request sent to the tool and the response received (3 + 4 = 7).*

 #### Subtract Tool Example

 ![MCP Subtract Example](../Images/Screenshot%202025-07-09%20202324.png)

 *This shows the use of the MCP subtract tool to compute 10-7, including the request and the response (10 - 7 = 3).*

 #### Hello Tool Example

 ![MCP Hello Example](../Images/Screenshot%202025-07-09%20202419.png)

 *This shows the use of the MCP hello tool, which returns a greeting message in response to the input.*

 ---

-## 🙌 Ready to Learn or Contribute?

-If you’ve made it this far—thank you!
-I built this project to help others learn, experiment, and build real solutions.
-Whether you’re a total beginner or an experienced developer, your questions and contributions are always welcome.

-**Next Steps:**
-- Try running the calculator and see what you can build.
-- If you get stuck, open an issue or reach out—I'm happy to help!
-- Want to add a new feature or fix a bug?
-Fork the repo and send a pull request.

-Let’s make document processing easier, together!